 So you want to repurpose your ring rather than throw it in the bin and don’t know where to start?
 Here are some simple ways to repurpose wedding rings that meet your needs.

 1. Get your ring remodeled.

-Whether you got divorced or are renewing your vows, you can always consider getting your ring remodeled.
+Whether your weight fluctuated, are renewing your vows, or you're just bored, you can always consider getting your ring remodeled.
 We don’t just mean having your ring resized.
 Rethink your ring altogether!
-If you just got divorced, go for a wild remodeling.
-You don’t necessarily want to remember your ex every time you look at your ring, so go for a design that is completely different and unique in its own way.
-Think of it as symbolizing your new life, growing out of your shell and coming into your own.
+You can go for a design that is completely different and unique in its own way, or you can do something a bit more subtle!

 For people renewing their vows, you should consider incorporating the symbol of your love into your ring.
 What do you think of when you talk about your partner and your relationship?
 What is it that comes to mind when you say your partner’s name?
 Create a ring around that image.
 It’ll help you merge the past with the present, without buying a new ring altogether.